timpaul/form-extractor-prototype/README.md

 Add the key as a local environment variable called ANTHROPIC_API_KEY.

-Install the app locally with 'npm install'.
+Install the app locally with `npm install`.

-Start the app with 'npm start'.
+Start the app with `npm start`.

 It'll be available at http://localhost:3000/